 Family Trust Election

 A trustee of a trust can make a family trust election (FTE) in respect of that trust.
-The FTE provides the trust with a number of conveniences under the tax law.
-These benefits include:
+The FTE provides the trust with a number of benefits (explained more fully below) including:

 • less stringent testing in order for losses of the family trust to be utilised as a deduction.